anitab-org/mentorship-backend/README.md

 ### Run app locally

 The project runs on Python 3.9.
 We use [Poetry](https://python-poetry.org/) to manage dependencies.
-It's powerful yet simple to use.
-Here are a few basic commands you'll use the most:
-- `poetry install` - installs the dependencies from `pyproject.toml` package
-- `poetry add <package>` - adds the `<package>` to `pyproject.toml` and installs it
-- `poetry remove <package>`- removes the `<package>` from `pyproject.toml` and uninstalls it
-- `poetry shell` - spawns a shell within the virtual environment.
-Equivalent of `virtualenv activate`, for those familiar with [`virtualenv`](https://pypi.org/project/virtualenv/)
-- `deactivate` - deactivates the virtual environemnt.
-Counterpart for `poetry shell`.
-Use this when you finish work.

 1. [Install Poetry](https://python-poetry.org/docs/#installation):